hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 </center>

-# Science fiction is a great exercise but a poor guide to the real world
+## Science fiction is a great exercise but a poor guide to the real world

-Beyond entertainment value, fiction lets us experience and learn about lives outside of our own, expanding our understanding, gaining the benefit of other peoples' experiences, and building empathy for other people.
+Beyond entertainment value, fiction lets us experience and learn about lives outside of our own, expanding our understanding, gaining the benefit of other people's experiences, and building empathy for other people.
 Science fiction helps us practice imagining worlds with very different technology, and its effect on people.

 I love lots of science fiction movies and books, but I do not expect them to provide a guide to our real world.
 Science fiction is great at imagining possible futures and extrapolating from current trends.
 Science fiction authors have a terrible track record for predicting truly transformational technologies or their impacts, like smartphones and social media.